Search

 The monster’s maw or mother nature’s art?
 The Crowley Lake columns.

-An exceptional set of circumstances due to an artificially created reservoir has resulted in exposing a fascinating and unique natural feature that was obscured for thousands of years under the earth.
-The Crowley Lake Columns were slowly unmasked by the powerful waves of the lake pummeling the softer rock of the cliffs.
-Researchers have only recently begun to study this unique natural phenomenon and one scientist said, “From the very first moment I laid eyes on this weird and wondrous place a year ago, I was smitten.
-It made me go back to school to get a master’s degree in geology.”
+A rare set of circumstances caused by an artificially created reservoir has revealed a fascinating natural feature that lay hidden underground for thousands of years.
+The Crowley Lake Columns were gradually exposed as the lake’s powerful waves wore away the softer rock of the cliffs.
+Researchers have only recently begun studying this unique phenomenon.
+One scientist said, “From the very first moment I saw this strange and wonderful place a year ago, I was smitten.
+It even inspired me to go back to school and earn a master’s degree in geology.”

-According to a recent study, researchers from UC Berkeley have determined, “that the columns were created by cold water percolating down into — and steam rising up out of — hot volcanic ash spewed by a cataclysmic explosion 760,000 years ago.”
+According to a recent study, researchers from UC Berkeley have determined that the columns formed when cold water seeped into hot volcanic ash.
+Steam rose up afterward, following a cataclysmic explosion 760,000 years ago.

 Bishop Information Center